 Yes, all of us are in great need of seeing our salvation from God’s perspective.
 The current trend in the 21st Century in some parts of the visible Church is for the focus to be on being a Christian for temporal gain.
 However, those who see the truth of their sin and totally lost condition until God saved them will not consider this life to be the focal point of it.

-31 Therefore do not be anxious, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
-32 For the Gentiles seek after all these things, and your heavenly Father knows that you need them all.
-33 But seek first the kingdom of God and his righteousness, and all these things will be added to you.
+31 Do not worry then, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear for clothing?’
+32 For the Gentiles eagerly seek all these things; for your heavenly Father knows that you need all these things.
+33 But seek first His kingdom and His righteousness, and all these things will be added to you.

 34 “So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.
 Matthew 6:31-34 (NASB)

 The part many have a problem with in this passage is in their own experience of not having what Jesus lists here as being added to them.
 The part that is misunderstood here though is that the condition is that they must first seek the kingdom of God and His righteousness then all of the stuff is added to them.
 The interesting thing about this is that the key part of this passage is not in getting the stuff, but in the seeking first the Kingdom of God and His Righteousness.
 This is describing what God’s genuine disciples do.
 They put God first in all things.
 They walk through each day seriously considering every decision in light of God’s glory and their walk with Him.
 When they do that the interesting thing that happens is that concern about “stuff” goes away.
 They become content where God has them doing what God has them doing.
 All of their needs are met to the point that enables them to accomplish His will in this.
 This passage is not a guarantor of health, wealth, prosperity, or social justice.